SiddharthMehtaRajendra/EmergencySocialNetwork/README.md

-# FSE SB2 ESN Project - Base Code
+# FSE SB2 ESN Project
 ## About
 * A Single Page Application based on hash
 * Vanilla JS(No Vue, Angular, React, JQuery)